The Leading Independent

 Essay 1

 Applicants should concisely describe their plans upon graduating from Ross, covering the particular role and responsibilities they are interested in.
 Name your target firms and skills that you hope to hone.
 Space permitting, you could lend meaning to your short-term plans by touching on your long-term goals and/or impact you ultimately wish to have.
 However, priority should be given to how Ross is the ideal stepping stone to your short-term position.
-This can involve talking about courses you hope to take, clubs you plan to be active in (and how), and what you hope to gain from joining the Ross community–all with an eye on Action-Based Learning.
-One of the original hallmarks of the Ross MBA program is the Multidisciplinary Action Projects (MAP) course, but the school has opened the umbrella to Ross Experiences in Action-Based Learning (REAL).
-Taking the time to learn about the school’s related offerings—whether by seeking out alumni or current students to engage, or connecting with resources through the Ross website—will pay dividends here.
-Space permitting, it’s always a good idea to end on a note of how you would give back to the program, so the adcom can more easily visualize you as a student there.
+This can involve talking about courses you hope to take, clubs you plan to be active in (and how), and what you hope to gain from joining the Ross community.
+Taking the time to learn about the school’s curriculum, special programs and extracurricular activities—whether by seeking out alumni or current students to engage, or connecting with resources through the Ross website—will pay dividends here.

 Essay 2

-As an initial approach to these short answer options, consider the broader themes across them—how you are different, attitude under adversity, personal passion, or impact through action.
+As an initial approach to these short answer options, consider the broader themes across them: action through setbacks/unexpected circumstances, personal commitment, or impact through action.
 The content also needs to be outside of your academic and work life, inviting personal reflection and community-based examples.
 You must also ensure you demonstrate impact and leadership, given the opening line.
 The key to this essay is to quickly provide the context that the reader needs to appreciate your story, and then elaborate on relevant themes of a given prompt.

 Optional Essay